giraone/testdata-generator/README.md

 ### Change Log

+- Version 1.4.0 (30.03.2020)
+  - Support for random fields
+  - birthName and placeOfBirth added
 - Version 1.3.0 (25.03.2020)
   - Allow definition of alias names for fields
   - Possibility to split *streetAddress* into *street* and *houseNumber* field